Natchez people: Descent system

 Second, the assimilation of foreign people, such as groups of Timucua, could have at least delayed the Natchez Paradox's effects.
 Researchers who argue for this idea often couple it with the proposal that the Natchez system of noble exogamy in the early 18th century was a relatively recent development in their society.
 According to this argument, during the relatively chaotic 16th and 17th centuries, the Natchez maintained their traditional social system by adapting it to new conditions.
 They assimilated foreigners as commoners and made a new requirement of noble exogamy.

 Third, the social classes described by Swanton were not classes or castes, as the terms are generally used in English, but exogamous ranked clans or moieties, with patterns of descent common to most Native peoples of the American southeast.
 Tribes such as the Chickasaw, Creek, Timucua, Caddo, and Apalachee were organized into ranked clans, with the requirement that one cannot marry within one's clan.
 Related to this theory is the idea that Honored status was not a class or a clan, but a title.
 Sun status, likewise, may not have been a class but rather a term for the royal family.
-If true, Natchez society would have been a moiety of just two groups, commoners and nobles.
-The requirement of exogamy may have applied to Suns only, rather than the entire nobility.
+If true, Natchez society would have consisted of just two groups: commoners and nobles.
+The requirement of exogamy may have applied to the Suns only, rather than the entire nobility.